-Everything we know about the new season of ‘Curb Your Enthusiasm’
+Jeff Garlin predicts 'Curb Your Enthusiasm' will return to HBO in October

 — HBO (@HBO) November 11, 2016

-Larry’s eldest daughter, 22 year old Cazzie David celebrated the day by sharing a photo from the set on her personal Instagram account:
+David’s eldest daughter, 22-year-old Cazzie David, celebrated the day by sharing a photo from the set on her personal Instagram account:

 Curb Your Enthusiasm first entered our lives as a 1999 TV movie on HBO.
 It played out as a mock documentary on Larry David’s everyday life before spawning the long-running series.
 In September 2015, Chris Law –producer of The Rich Eisen Show — hinted that the show could return to its TV movie roots: